 If you do not find anyone interested in your area specifically, don’t despair and do initiate contacts with people open to any destination: you might be able to sway them your way!

-How do I make contact and finalise the exchange
+How do I make contact and finalise a home exchange

 Once on the platform you can either initiate an exchange or wait for offers to come in.
 All contact happens on the platform so that there is a record of what has been discussed and it is, effectively, an email conversation: the first email is usually a generic one aimed at checking potential interest and the following ones are for detailed information and finalising dates.
 Once the dates agree, it is important that you record them on the home exchange website to make them official.